MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 On the **Welcome and get started** page, you can access the following features.

 - **Configure settings**: Select **Manage** to create and configure required connections.
-See [create and configure connections](setup.md#Create and configure connections) below for detailed instructions.
+For detailed instructions, refer to the [create and configure connections](setup.md#Createconnections) section below.

 - **Manage insights and dashboards**: Select **Manage** to go to the **Daily Events** dashboard, where you can learn more about the configuration for reporting and Power BI Integration.

 - **Set up providers for third-party services**: Select **Manage** to go to the provider **Catalog**, where you can configure providers that you want to use to receive orders or communicate to external systems.
-To learn about providers, see [Working with providers](https://microsoft.sharepoint.com/teams/D365OperationsRedmond/Shared%20Documents/OMS/Documentation/work-providers.md).
+To learn about providers, see [Working with providers](work-providers.md).

 - **Orchestrate your order journeys**: Select **Manage** to go to the pages where you can create and manage order orchestration flows.